-- introducing a framework in the NER that provides for competition in metering and related services for residential and small business consumers; - clarifying consumers' ability to access their energy consumption data; and undertaking a review of the framework for open access and common communication standards needed to support contestability in demand side participation services enabled by smart meters.
+- introducing a framework in the NER that provides for competition in metering and related services for residential and small business consumers; - clarifying consumers' ability to access their energy consumption data; and

-AEMC, Power of Choice Review - giving consumers options in the way they use electricity, Final Report, 30 November 2012, Sydney.
+10 AEMC, Power of Choice Review - giving consumers options in the way they use electricity, Final Report, 30 November 2012, Sydney.

-Minister for Energy and Resources (Victoria), AMI Rule Change Request (Jurisdictional Derogation - Victoria), 18 June 2013, p.
+11 Minister for Energy and Resources (Victoria), AMI Rule Change Request (Jurisdictional Derogation - Victoria), 18 June 2013, p.
 1.